How To Merge In Google Sheets

 Understanding Merge Options

 Before we dive into the steps, it’s essential to understand the different merge options available in Google Sheets.
-You can merge data in three ways: (See Also: How To Collapse All Rows In Pivot Table Google Sheets)
+You can merge data in three ways: (See Also: How To Make Cells Float In Google Sheets)

 • Horizontal merge: This option combines cells across a row, creating a single cell that spans multiple columns.